northstarhana/northstarhana/content/Unreal Engine/Stop Live Coding.md

 > Ensure that there are no Unreal Editor processes running otherwise you may encounter an UnrealBuildTool error.

 ### Rider
-* Right click our .uproject file
+* Right click your .uproject file
 * `Open With > Jetbrains Rider`
 * Once the project is loaded, press alt+F5 or the green "Bug" icon to build and run
 	* This attaches a debugger as well.
 For more information see [this article](Debugging%20in%20Unreal%20Engine.md).
 * If the build succeeds with no compile errors the Editor will open automatically

 ### Visual Studio
-* Right click our .uproject file and click  `Generate Visual Studio Project Files`
+* Right click your .uproject file and click  `Generate Visual Studio Project Files`
 * Once the project is loaded press F5 or the green "Play" arrow that says "Local Windows Debugger" to build and run
 	* This attaches a debugger as well.
 For more information see [this article](Debugging%20in%20Unreal%20Engine.md).
 * If the build succeeds without errors the Editor will open automatically